 To make pasta, we only need flour, egg, salt, and a dash of olive oil.
 We can even use a pasta maker to speed the process up when it comes to rolling that dough into shape.
-And once we have our dough, we can cut spaghetti, we can make farfalle shapes, and we can make lasagna, tagliatelle, fettuccine, cavatelli, capitelli pasta, and so many more
+And once we have our dough, we can make any type of pasta we like.
+We can cut spaghetti, we can make farfalle shapes, and we can make lasagna, tagliatelle, fettuccine, cavatelli, capitelli pasta, and so many more.

 Let's take a look at the best homemade pasta shapes that you can make at home!

 There are three ways that we can make homemade pasta shapes; completely by hand, with a pasta maker, or with a combination of the two.

 Whichever method you prefer, though, you need to start by making fresh pasta dough.
 Once we have our dough, then we can roll it and shape it into different pasta noodles types.

 Here's how to make fresh egg pasta dough from scratch.

 Note: you can speed this process up by adding your ingredients to a food processor and blending everything into a dough.
 You’ll still need to knead the dough by hand, though.